 Is Sesame Care Legit?

-Yes, Sesame Care is a legitimate provider of psychiatry and therapy services, as well as other telemedicine offerings.
-We have personally used Sesame’s platform and we recommend it to those who feel it would be a good fit for them.
+Yes.
+Sesame Care is a legitimate provider of psychiatry and therapy services, as well as other telemedicine offerings.
+We have personally used Sesame’s platform and recommend it to those who might benefit from it.

 Can Sesame Care Prescribe Controlled Substances?